LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 ## my-inline.scss

-Add below code to the [_sass/my-inline.scss file](https://github.com/LazyRen/LazyRen.github.io/blob/master/_sass/my-inline.scss), so it can display submenu properly.<br>
+Add below code to the [_sass/my-inline.scss file], so it can display submenu properly.

-used `scss` file has been changed to `my-inline.scss` from `my-style.scss` to prevent FOUC as much as possible. `Sidebar-sticky` still moves up and down at the first time tho...
+Used `scss` file has been changed to `my-inline.scss` from `my-style.scss` to prevent FOUC as much as possible.
+`sidebar-sticky` still moves up and down the first time tho...
 {:.note}

+[_sass/my-inline.scss file]: https://github.com/LazyRen/LazyRen.github.io/blob/master/_sass/my-inline.scss
 *[FOUC]: Flash of Unstyled Content

 ```css